tarun00300/Backend-Application/README.md

 Thank you very much!

 ## Main Task
-Develop the first version of the products module.
-It should be possible to fetch all the products, a single one, add a new product, edit and delete it.
-Requirements are described via the mockups images below and should be derived from them.
+Develop a minified version of the products module api.
+The API should provide endpoints to make it possible to fetch all the products, a single one, add a new product, edit and delete it.
+Requirements (object structure, etc.) are described via the mockups images below and should be derived from them.

 ### Database View
 ![Database View](images/database_view.jpg)